Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 ## Quick Key

-depending if they put format and explain the fields, we may need article
+Depending if they put format and explain the fields, we may need article

 how to use, formatting, etc